apache/cloudberry-site/docs/sys-admin/high-availability/check-for-failed-segments.md

 ---
-title: Checking for Failed Segments
+title: Check for Failed Segments
 ---

+# Check for Failed Segments

 With mirroring enabled, you can have failed segment instances in the system without interruption of service or any indication that a failure has occurred.
 You can verify the status of your system using the `gpstate` utility, by examing the contents of the `gp_segment_configuration` catalog table, or by checking log files.